 Whose laugh is it?
 We're about to find out.
 Members of The Mark Steyn Club can hear Part Six of our tale simply by clicking here and logging-in.
 Earlier episodes can be found here.

-Mark will be back tomorrow evening with Part Seven of A Christmas Carol.
+I'll be back tomorrow evening with Part Seven of A Christmas Carol.
 If you're minded to join us in the Steyn Club, you're more than welcome.
 You can find more information here.
-And, if you have a chum you think might enjoy Tales for Our Time (so far, we've covered Conan Doyle, George Orwell, H G Wells, P G Wodehouse, Jane Austen, Conrad, Kipling, Anthony Hope and many more), we've introduced a special Mark Steyn Club Gift Membership that makes a perfect Christmas present.
+And, if you have a chum you think might enjoy Tales for Our Time (so far, we've covered Conan Doyle, George Orwell, H G Wells, P G Wodehouse, Jane Austen, Conrad, Kipling, Anthony Hope and dozens more), we've introduced a special Mark Steyn Club Gift Membership that makes a perfect Christmas present.
 You'll find more details here.